Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

       Disk Space Reclaimer Hosted Service is running.
 ```

-By default, the `Monai` namespace logs all `Information` level logs.
-However, if you require additional information to debug the **WorkloadManagerNotificationService** module, or if you want to reduce log noise, add a new entry under the `LogLevel` section of the configuration file to adjust it:
+If additional information is required to debug the **WorkloadManagerNotificationService** module or to turn down the noise, add a new entry under the LogLevel section of the configuration file to adjust it:

 ```
  "Logging": {